teixeluis/zte-lte-modem/README.md

 The only method available to the user is to visualize these SMS through the modem web management UI.
 This is both cumbersome and (by default) only accessible via the local network where the modem is connected to.

-By analyzing the client side javascript code the web UI uses for sending commands to the modem, I was able to understand the various steps needed for the authentication, and the queries to be done in order to obtain the SMS data.
+By analyzing the client side javascript code, I could see the types of requests sent to the modem and their structure.
+With this I was able to understand the various steps needed for the authentication, and the queries to be done in order to obtain the SMS data.

 ## Protocol

 The modem accepts API requests on the same host and port as the web interface.
 In my setup the modem exposes the local IP 192.168.254.1 and listens for requests in port 80.

 The API structure is loosely REST based, with JSON responses, but with request payloads encoded as form data.

 ### Structure

 There are two (known) command endpoints:

 1. Query endpoint: